 If the NRM server determines that UE-to-UE application-level direct connectivity is not authorized or not possible with the given connectivity requirements, it skips step 5 and proceeds to steps 6 and 7, informing each NRM client accordingly.

-6. The NRM server may request the 3GPP system to establish or modify the 3GPP system level connectivity that enables the application-level direct UE-to-UE connection for VAL client 1 and VAL client 2 services, e.g. via modification of existing radio bearers.
-NRM server provides the necessary information (e.g. identifiers of VAL client 1 and VAL client 2, transport requirements) in this request message.
+6. The NRM server may request the 3GPP system to establish or modify the QoS flow between the source UE and the network, and the QoS flow between the destination UE and the network that enables the application-level direct UE-to-UE connection for VAL client 1 and VAL client 2 services, e.g. via modification of existing radio bearers.
+NRM server provides the necessary information (e.g. identifiers of VAL client 1 and VAL client 2, transport requirements) in this request message as per the procedure as specified in 3GPP TS 23.502 [12], 3GPP TS 23.501 [10].

 7. a.
 The NRM server notifies NRM client 1 of the established UE-to-UE connection b.
 The NRM server notifies the NRM client 2 of the established UE-to-UE connection.